Skip to toolbar

 • Communications of final reports through W3C news channels and to W3C Membership

-Visibility of comms.
-Public or Member Generally Public Public (with non-Public for admin) Public or non-Public
+Confidentiality of activities Public Generally Public Public Public or non-Public

-Patent Licensing Commitment for this Group’s Deliverables Defined for Recommendation track documents in Section 3 of W3C Patent Policy No Defined in section 3 of W3C Community Contributor License Agreement (CLA) or Final Specification Agreement Defined in section 3 of W3C Community Contributor License Agreement (CLA) or Final Specification Agreement
+Patent Licensing Commitment for this Group’s Deliverables Defined in Section 3 of W3C Patent Policy No Defined in section 3 of W3C Community Contributor License Agreement (CLA) or Final Specification Agreement Defined in section 3 of W3C Community Contributor License Agreement (CLA) or Final Specification Agreement

 Patent Disclosure Obligation Defined in Section 6 of W3C Patent Policy Defined in Section 6 of W3C Patent Policy Defined in Section 6 of W3C Patent Policy; no new obligations under CLA/FSA Defined in Section 6 of W3C Patent Policy; no new obligations under CLA/FSA

-Copyright for documents W3C Document License W3C Document License W3C Community Contributor License Agreement (CLA), Final Specification Agreement W3C Community Contributor License Agreement (CLA), Final Specification Agreement or W3C Document License
+Copyright for documents Specified in charter Specified in charter W3C Community Contributor License Agreement (CLA), Final Specification Agreement W3C Community Contributor License Agreement (CLA), Final Specification Agreement or W3C Document License

-Copyright for software W3C Software License W3C Software License Group determines, but expectation is compatibility with Open Source Software Licenses.
+Copyright for software W3C Software License generally W3C Software License generally Group determines, but expectation is compatibility with Open Source Software Licenses.
 Group determines, but expectation is compatibility with Open Source Software Licenses.

-Chair selection Appointed by Director Appointed by Director Group determines Group determines
+Chair selection Appointed by Team Appointed by Team Group determines Group determines

-Access to Member site Depends on charter Depends on charter No No
+Access to Member site For IEs depends on charter For IEs Depends on charter No No

 Decision-making based on consensus Required Required where applicable Recommended where applicable Recommended where applicable